-As of June 28, 2019, the 500 companies included in the S&P 500® Index were divided into eleven Global Industry Classification Sectors.
-The Global Industry Classification Sectors include (with the approximate percentage currently included in such sectors indicated in parentheses): Information Technology (21.5%), Health Care (14.2%), Financials (13.1%), Communication Services (10.2%), Consumer Discretionary (10.2%), Industrials (9.4%), Consumer Staples (7.3%), Energy (5.0%) Utilities (3.3%), Real Estate (3.1%) and Materials (2.8%).
-(Sector designations are determined by the sponsor, and/or the sponsor of the classification system) using criteria it has selected or developed.
+^{}Sector designations are determined by the sponsor using criteria it has selected or developed.
 Index sponsors may use very different standards for determining sector designations.
 In addition, many companies operate in a number of sectors, but are listed in only one sector and the basis on which that sector is selected may also differ.
-As a result, sector comparisons between indices with different index sponsors may reflect differences in methodology as well as actual differences in the sector composition of the indices.)
-As of the close of business or September 21, 2018, S&P and MSCI Inc. updated the Global Industry Classification Sector structure.
+As a result, sector comparisons between indices with different index sponsors may reflect differences in methodology as well as actual differences in the sector composition of the indices.
+As of the close of business on September 21, 2018, MSCI and S&P Dow Jones Indices LLC updated the Global Industry Classification Sector structure.
 Among other things, the update broadened the Telecommunications Services sector and renamed it the Communication Services sector.
-The renamed sector includes the previously existing Telecommunication Services Industry group, as well as the Media Industry group, which was moved from the Consumer Discretionary sector and renamed the Media & Entertainmen Industry group.
+The renamed sector includes the previously existing Telecommunication Services Industry group, as well as the Media Industry group, which was moved from the Consumer Discretionary sector and renamed the Media & Entertainment Industry group.
 The Media & Entertainment Industry group contains three industries: Media, Entertainment and Interactive Media & Services.
 The Media industry continues to consist of the Advertising, Broadcasting, Cable & Satellite and Publishing sub-industries.
-The Entertainment industry contains the Movies & Entertainmen sub-industry (which includes online entertainment streaming companies in addition to companies previously classified in such industry prior to September 21, 2018) and the Interactive Home Entertainment sub-industry (which includes companies previously classified in the Home Entertainment Software sub-industry prior to Septembe 21, 2018 (when the Home Entertainment Software sub-industry was a sub-industry in the Information Technology sector)), as well as producers of interactive gaming products, including mobile gaming applications).
+The Entertainment industry contains the Movies & Entertainment sub-industry (which includes online entertainment streaming companies in addition to companies previously classified in such industry prior to September 21, 2018) and the Interactive Home Entertainment sub-industry (which includes companies previously classified in the Home Entertainment Software sub-industry prior to September 21, 2018 (when the Home Entertainment Software sub-industry was a subindustry in the Information Technology sector)), as well as producers of interactive gaming products, including mobile gaming applications).
 The Interactive Media & Services industry and sub-industry includes companies engaged in content and information creation or distribution through proprietary platforms, where revenues are derived primarily through pay-per-click advertisements, and includes search engines, social media and networking platforms, online classifieds and online review companies.
-The Global Industry Classification Sector structure changes were effective for the S&F 500® Index as of the open of business on September 24, 2018 to coincide with the September 2018 quarterly rebalancing.
+The Global Industry Classification Sector structure changes were effective for the MSCI EAFE® Index as of the open of business on December 3, 2018 to coincide with the November 2018 semi-annual index review.

-Calculation of the S&P 500® Index
+Construction of the MSCI EAFE® Index